Fetch MCP server

 }

-You can manually add the configuration to your VS Code User Settings (JSON) file or to .vscode/mcp.json in your workspace.
+For manual installation, add the appropriate JSON configuration to your User Settings (JSON) file in VS Code or to .vscode/mcp.json in your workspace.

 Using uvx